tforster/api.gratr.dev/docs/developer-guide.md

 - Greater enjoyment of the process
 - More time to focus on the fun aspect of creative problem solving

+### Mermaid Diagrams

+This developer guide takes advantage of [Mermaid](https://mermaid-js.github.io/mermaid/#/) for rendering sequence diagrams.
+Unfortunatley GitHub does not yet support Mermaid itself.
+If you are reading this file on GitHub you may want to consider installing this [extension]( https://chrome.google.com/webstore/detail/github-%2B-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe/related?hl=en).
+There is also a long-running [feature request](https://github.community/t/feature-request-support-mermaid-markdown-graph-diagrams-in-md-files/1922) to add Mermaid support to GitHub.
+As of this writing it has 548 likes and more than 250 comments.
+Please consider adding your support to it.

+VSCode users, there is a [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension available that will automatically render Mermaid diagrams in preview mode.

 ## Taxonomy

 - **project**: A project refers to a GitHub repository and is shorthhand for the unique organisation/repository path.
 GitHub projects can be mapped onto GRatr projects by simply changing the domain part of the URL.
 E.g. The project found at <https://github.com/tforster/joy> can also be found in GRatr at <https://gratr.dev/tforster/joy>.